How to reduce the spread of COVID-19

 For how long should I stay at home?

 If you have a confirmed COVID-19 infection you should stay at home for at least seven days after falling ill.
 You should be free from fever for two days and clearly feel well before returning to work or school.
-A dry cough and loss of smell and taste may remain but if you feel well otherwise and seven days have passed since you fell ill you can return to work or school.
+A dry cough and loss of smell and taste may remain but if you feel well otherwise and seven days have passed since you fell ill you can return to work, school or preschool.

 The same applies if you have been ill, but not with COVID-19: stay at home for as long as you are ill.
 You should clearly feel better and be free from fever for two days before returning to work or school.